 - Watch YouTube (Japanese shows) and carefully take note of all the vocab and expressions you don’t already know.

 - Read, read, read.
 The JLPT is literacy-heavy so read every bit of Japanese content you can get your hands on (books, articles, comics) and do it often.

-- Make time for grammar study but always learn in context (don’t just memorize rules).
+- Make time for grammar study with a quality Japanese course but always learn in context (don’t just memorize rules).

 - Get a Japanese teacher on italki to help you practice daily.